 The first module is an online educational module consisting of eight lessons delivered through D2L, the College’s web-based learning system.
 Access to the online module will be available beginning January 19th, 2015.
 The lessons will provide the basis for understanding the ethical issues related to basic scientific and medical research, including conflict of interest, animal and human subject research policies, safe laboratory practices, research misconduct, mentor/mentee responsibilities, authorship and publication, and the scientist as member of society.
 Participants may complete the online module simultaneously while participating in the face-to-face discussion series however, the online training module must be completed within eight weeks of the start date.

 The second module is a face-to-face discussion series consisting of nine 1.5 hour sessions.
 These sessions will focus on ethical issues that commonly arise in biomedical research, will reinforce the basic content presented in the online activity, and will offer illustrative examples of ethical issues for analysis and discussion.
 Discussions will be co-facilitated by a Bioethics faculty member and a faculty member from the basic sciences.
-These sessions will be offered on nine consecutive Wednesdays, from 4:00-5:30pm, beginning Wednesday, January 7th, 2015.
-The remaining sessions will be held on the following dates: January 21st, February 4th and 18th, March 4th and 18th, and April 1st, 15th, and 29th.
+These sessions will be offered on the following dates, from 4:00-5:30pm, beginning Wednesday, January 7th, 2015.
+The remaining sessions will be held on: January 21st, February 4th and 18th, March 4th and 18th, and April 1st, 15th, and 29th.
 All sessions will be held at the Medical College of Wisconsin (room M2050).
 Participants are expected to attend all sessions.

 Trainees are required to complete a minimum of eight hours of face-to-face instruction in the responsible conduct of research in order to meet the minimum training requirements.
 We suggest planning accordingly as there will be no make-up sessions offered.